Debt Review and Debt Counselling

-The Debt Counsellor will want to get as much info from the consumer as possible about what debts they have etc. (so take your statements with you).
+The professional NCR registered Debt Counsellor will want to get as much info from the consumer as possible about what debts they have etc. (so take your statements with you).
 Most Debt Counsellors will help give you advice for free (though by law they can charge you R50 for coming to visit them).
 They should (under the Consumer Protection Act) ask you to sign a contract which explains what they will and won’t do if you want to enter debt review.
 If they don’t, feel free to ask for one.
-This is something different from the Form 16 but some clever Debt counsellors are combining the two to save time.
-When visiting the Debt Counsellor look out for their NCR stick and their NCR Certificate on the wall.
-If you don’t see these ask to see them.
+This is something different from the Form 16 but some clever Debt Counsellors are combining the two documents to try to save time.
+When visiting the Debt Counsellor, look out for their NCR stick on their door or window and their NCR Registration Certificate on the wall.
+If you don’t see these then you should definitely ask to see them.
 This will help you see they are a legitimate debt counselling firm.

 Looking for a Debt Counsellor in your Area?